marevers/geoip2-ipv4/README.md

 ## Preparation

 Once a week, a new dataset is automatically downloaded from MaxMind and then processed using a Github Action.
 The Github Action uses the `geoname_id` column to combine the two CSVs together, to add the country and continent information.
+If the resulting output has changed, the updated file `data/geoip2-ipv4.csv` is committed.

 ## License